Oscar and Lucinda (film): Production

 The film is based on the 1988 Booker Prize-winning novel Oscar and Lucinda by Peter Carey.
-Gillian Armstrong, director of the film, had long wanted to film Peter Carey's novel but the rights were originally bought for John Schlesinger.
-However, after several years they could not come up with a script anyone was happy with; Schlesinger dropped out, Armstrong became involved and she brought in Laura Jones to write the screenplay.
+Robin Dalton acquired the film rights before publication and lined up John Schlesinger, who had directed her film Madame Sousatzka (1988), to direct in 1990 with funding from Cineplex Odeon Films.
+After several years they could not come up with a script anyone was happy with and Schlesinger dropped out.
+Gillian Armstrong became involved and she brought in Laura Jones to write the screenplay.

-Robin Dalton, Timothy White, and Mark Turnbull produced the film.
+Dalton, Timothy White, and Mark Turnbull produced the film.
 Cinematography was by Geoffrey Simpson; Nicholas Beaumont edited the film; and Luciana Arrighi was production designer.

 Filming

 Filming took place in Sydney (as well in the Sydney suburbs of Glebe and Randwick) and all around New South Wales.
 Scenes were also filmed in Hobart, Tasmania, and some others in Cornwall, south-west England.

 Music

 The film score was composed by American composer and conductor Thomas Newman.
 The soundtrack was released by CBS Masterworks Records on 9 December 1997 in Australia and the United States, performed by Newman and the Bruckner Orchestra Linz.
 The soundtrack was completely recorded at Paramount Scoring Stage and at The Village Recorder, in Los Angeles, California on 9–30 June 1997.
 The music from the track "Sydney Harbor" would eventually appear in a teaser trailer for Wall-E, another movie that Thomas Newman conducted the score for.